ExtremePro11299/CMD-networking-tool/README.md

 stored in the **SavedResults** folder, which is created on the first run.
 **cmd.exe** does support saving results to files as well.

-The **Ipconfig** command is work in progress, so it does not work yet.

 # Planned updates
 - More **NETSTAT** commands
 - Upgraded **IPCONFIG**